Fenelon D. Hewitt

-Fenelon Dobyns Hewitt was a Democratic member of the Mississippi House of Representatives, representing Pike County, from 1916 to 1920 and from 1944 to 1948.
+Fenelon Dobyns Hewitt (February 26, 1883 – October 29, 1961) was an American politician and lawyer.
+Hewitt was a Democratic member of the Mississippi House of Representatives, representing Pike County, from 1916 to 1920 and from 1944 to 1948.

 Biography

-Fenelon Dobyns Hewitt was born on February 26, 1883, near Smithdale, in Amite County, Mississippi.
-He attended the Mars Hill Public School in Amite County.
+Hewitt was born in 1883 in Mars Hill, near Smithdale, in Amite County, Mississippi.
+He was one of 11 sons and a daughter born to Thomas J. and Emily Loflin Hewitt.
+Three of his siblings died in infancy, but five of his brothers became doctors.
+He attended Mars Hill Public School.
 He attended Millsaps College, graduating with honors in 1905.
 He graduated from the University of Mississippi with a L. L. B. in 1907.

 He began practicing law in the same year in McComb, Mississippi.
 He was a Judge of the Police Court there from 1909 to 1913.
 After being elected in November 1915, he represented Pike County as a Democrat in the Mississippi House of Representatives from 1916 to 1920.
 Later, he served another term in the same position from 1944 to 1948.

+He died in McComb Infirmary in 1961, three days after suffering a stroke while presiding in a Magnolia court.